python/cpython/Doc/library/sqlite3.rst

 .. note::

-   The context manager does not implicitly open a new transaction or close the connection.
+   The context manager neither implicitly opens a new transaction nor closes the connection.

 .. literalinclude:: ../includes/sqlite3/ctx_manager.py